Newtown students to return to classes in wake of school massacre

 DAY FOR 'HEALING'

-Newtown High School Principal Charles Dumais, in an e-mail to parents, said schools in the district would open two hours later than usual, with counsellors available to students and their families.
+Newtown High School Principal Charles Dumais, in an e-mail to parents, said schools in the district would open two hours later than usual, with counselors available to students and their families.

 "This is a day to start healing," Dumais said.